PETROENG 7038 - Well Testing & Pressure Transient Analysis

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 Assessment SummaryThere are three assessment tasks: in class quiz, assignment (started during classes) and the final exam.

 Assessment Related RequirementsStudents are expected to attend all classes, tutorials and exercise sessions.
 The instructor may adjust the final mark of students based on class participation.

 Assessment DetailThe quiz examines concepts in well test analysis (short answers, multiple choice, fill in blanks etc.) and is close book and notes, lasting 45 minutes.
 The quiz is conducted in the afternoon of the last day and counts for 10% of the overall grading for the course.

 The assignment involves several problems, using real field data.
 As such, these problems will be worked on by students on a limited basis during the course but are open ended.
 The due date of the assignment is 3 weeks after the final day of the course.
 The assignment counts for 40% of the overall course assessment, and a detailed mark breakdown by problem will be given at the time of the handout.

 The final exam will be open book and notes.
 The exam will be held during the semester 2 exam period, date and time to be advised.
 The final exam counts for 50% of the overall course assessment.

-SubmissionTake-away assignments are to be submitted in hard and softcopy (details to be advised) to reception on level 2 of the Santos Petroleum Engineering Building (by date to be advised).
-Unless medical or other serious circumstances apply, students may lose some marks.
+SubmissionAssignments are to be submitted in hard and softcopy (details to be advised) to the assignment boxes on level 2 of the Santos Petroleum Engineering Building (by date to be advised).
+Unless medical or other serious circumstances apply, students may lose marks.

 Grades for your performance in this course will be awarded in accordance with the following scheme: